spice2x/spice2x.github.io/README.md

   * All currently supported games / versions must continue to work.
   * Backwards compatibility must be preserved, unless there is a really good reason to break it.
 This includes (but not limited to): global/local config files, command line parameters, game patches, device interop (e.g., card readers), and SpiceAPI / Companion interop.
   * Simply put, if someone has an existing install of spice2x, copying over new version of spice2x should not result in different behavior or loss of functionality.
-* Make sure you compile with the included Docker script and ensure you do not introduce any new compiler warnings or build breaks; otherwise, your patch will not be accepted.
-The Docker script is the standard build environment, your custom Linux build environment or MSVC can be used for development but you must validate the final build using Docker.
+* Make sure you compile with the included Docker script and ensure you do not introduce **any** new compiler warnings or build breaks.
+The Docker script is the standard build environment, your custom Linux build environment or MSVC can be used during development, but you must validate the final build using Docker.
 * Do not submit snippets of code as a "patch".
 Exceptions can be made for trivial changes (correct a typo, fix a single line of code...), but otherwise, a successfully compiled & fully tested patch file is required when submitting for review.
 * Do not make code changes in unrelated areas; i.e., do not run code linters and auto-formatters for parts of the code that you didn't modify.
   * Note: there are no strict rules for code formatting, but please attempt to emulate the style around the code you are modifying.